When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How To Play

-1. Get started: Get started with the course, beginning with the first exercise.
-There are 250 exercises, so this program might take a few weeks to complete.
+1. Get started: Launch the course at the beginning.
+There are roughly 250 exercises, so treat this like a semester-long adventure.

 Where To Play